arcaccra/arc_docs/docs/ALJ Intensive/Teams/Bin to Cash/Home.md

 ---

-##  Our Journey: From Frustration to Innovation[¶](https://www.arcaccra.com/ALJ%20Intensive/Teams/Bin%20to%20Cash/Home/Home/#our-journey-from-frustration-to-innovation "Permanent link")
+##  Our Journey: From Frustration to Innovation

 We started by listening: talking to households, collectors, recyclers, and local authorities.
 What we learned shaped every step.

-###  Phase 1: Understanding the Landscape[¶](https://www.arcaccra.com/ALJ%20Intensive/Teams/Bin%20to%20Cash/Home/Home/#phase-1-understanding-the-landscape "Permanent link")
+###  Phase 1: Understanding the Landscape

 - Visited one community
 - Observed informal waste collection